Motion For Summary Judgement – When The Defendant Asks The Judge to Dismiss Your Case

 You must be alleging a “legally viable” claim.

 A simple example: legislatures and courts change the law, and what new law means is often open to interpretation.
 When this happens, courts have to examine what the new law even means.
 Lawyers often make a sport out of arguing over words in laws, disputing (always for their client’s advantage) whether, say, “employee” also means “intern” in a workplace protection law.
 Courts then ask a court to step in and make a decision.
-So, your attorney might be faced with a defendant not disputing that something bad happened to you, but whether there’s even a cause of action you can sue under.
+So, your attorney might be faced with a defendant not disputing that something bad happened to you, but whether there’s even a valid cause of action you can sue under.

 Call Grossman Law Offices Today: